tiandrey/nginx-watermark/README.md

 Default: image_filter_watermark_margin 10;
 Context: http, server, location
 ```
 Sets watermark margin size.
 Given only one value, sets it as both horizontal and vertical margin sizes.
 Given two values, sets it as horizontal and vertical sizes respectively.
+_Can contain expressions (e.g. combination of text and variables)._
 ___
 ```
 Syntax:  image_filter_watermark_alpha <alpha>;
 Default: image_filter_watermark_alpha 75;
 Context: http, server, location
 ```
 Sets watermark transparency.
 Must be between 0 and 100.
+_Can contain expressions (e.g. combination of text and variables)._
 ___
 ```
 Syntax:  image_filter_upscale on | off;